Christopher Columbus Statue Beheaded In Boston - UrduPoint

 Christopher Columbus Statue Beheaded In Boston

-A Columbus statue was also vandalized in Richmond, Virginia, this week, according to local reports.
+A Columbus statue was also vandalized in downtown Miami, and another was dragged into a lake earlier in the week in Richmond, Virginia, according to local reports.

 The incidents come as pressure builds in the United States to rid the country of monuments associated with racism following massive demonstrations over the killing of George Floyd by a white police officer in Minneapolis last month.

-The statue -- which stands on a plinth in the heart of Boston -- has been controversial for years, like other Columbus statues across the US, and has been vandalized in the past.
+The Boston statue -- which stands on a plinth in the heart of town -- has been controversial for years, like other Columbus statues across the US, and has been vandalized in the past.

 Boston police were alerted to the damage shortly after midnight on Tuesday, a spokesman told AFP.
 An investigation is under way but no one has been arrested, he added.